Handout for Patients and Families

 2. Does my insurance pay for palliative care?

 Most insurance plans, including Medicare and Medicaid, cover palliative care.
-If costs concern you, a social worker from the palliative care team can help you.

 3. How do I know if palliative care is right for me?